Skip to main content

 CostTop-of-market (avg of top 8)Varies (stable or performance-based)

-When availableAfter contract expires (Week 17 – April 1)During final contract year
+When availableAfter contract expires (Week 17 – April 1)During final contract year (including the tag year)

 Uses per playerOnce everOnce per contract